06 - 03 - 2021

-José G. González is the Founder and Executive Director of Latino Outdoors.
+José G. González (he/him) is the Founder and Former Executive Director for Latino Outdoors.
 He is an experienced educator as a K-12 public education teacher, environmental education advisor, outdoor education instructor and coordinator, and university adjunct faculty.
 His commentary on diversity and environmental outreach has been featured by High Country News, Outside, Earth Island Journal, and Latino USA, and he has been engaged in collaborations with the White House Council on Environmental Quality, U.S. Department of Interior, and the National Park Service.
 He also represents Latino Outdoors in several coalitions including the Latino Conservation Alliance and the Next 100 Coalition.
 He has been recognized with several honors, including the National Wildlife Federation, Grist Magazine, and The Murie Center.
 He received his B.A at the University of California, Davis, and his M.S at the University of Michigan School of Natural Resources & Environment.

 By: Ava Holliday and Aparna Rajagopal In her essay “Poetry is not a Luxury,” Audre Lorde wrote "there are no…Read full post about Make sure your public statement isn’t window dressing: There is your public statement, and then there’s the work